kiptubei/RSS-scraper/README.md

 $ ./main.rb
 ```

-Follow the prompts and enjoy the results
+Follow the prompts and enjoy the results .
+(make sure dependencies are installed as described above)

 ![screenshot](./img/start_scraper.png.png)